Repeat Prescription Requests

 If you need urgent advice about your medication outside our Surgery hours, please call NHS 111.

 NHS prescription charges and exemptions

 A private prescription is not written on an official NHS prescription and so is not paid for by the NHS.
-A prescription is a legal document for which the doctor, who has issued and signed it, is responsible.
-A doctor you see privately is unable to issue an NHS prescription.
+A prescription is a legal document for which the prescriber, who has issued and signed it, is responsible.
+Hence you will be expected to obtain the initial prescription privately from your chosen pharmacy.

-The cost of a private prescription is met wholly by the patient and is dictated by the cost of the medicine plus the pharmacists charge for supplying it.
-Our fee for issuing patients with a private prescription is £15.
+The cost of a private prescription is met wholly by the patient and is dictated by the cost of the medicine plus the pharmacist’s charge for supplying it.